 Please send your coins in 2x2 inch Mylar Saflips, one coin per flip.
-You can purchase the flips on Ebay or from the Purple Penny website.
-If you do not use the 2x2 flips to send your coins to me, I'll have to charge a $5 per coin handling charge to cover the cost of putting the coins into the correct packaging.
-(If you've tried to open coin capsules or cut open cardboard holders, you know what a pain it is.)
+You can purchase these Mylar flips on Ebay or from the Purple Penny website.
+If you do not use the 2x2 Mylar flips to send your coins to me, I'll have to charge a $5 per coin handling charge to cover the cost of putting the coins into the correct packaging.
+(If you've tried to open coin capsules or cut open 2x2 cardboard holders, you know what a pain it is.)

-Lastly, please do not use sticky tape or apply any sort of labelling on the flips, as this damages the flips.
+Furthermore, please do not use sticky tape or staples, or apply any sort of labelling on the Mylar flips, as this damages the flips.
 Additionally, please do not put any inserts into the flip, as removing the inserts requires additional handling.
+Lastly, please do not cut the flips in half, as this makes them unusable.
 Please use rubber bands to bundle together the coins.
 Once again, I have to charge a $5 handling fee per coin for incorrectly packaged coins.

 If you'd like to go ahead, please ship your coins, at your risk, to GPO Box 2913 Sydney 2001.
 Please address the parcel to Eric Eigner.

 After I receive your coins, I’ll let you know the exact cost.
 Because PCGS charges me immediately, I require payment upfront.